Search

 • OpenCV Community and Resources

 About us: At viso.ai, we’ve integrated OpenCV into Viso Suite, the end-to-end Computer Vision Platform.
-Leading organizations use it to build, deploy and scale real-world computer vision applications.
+Leading organizations use it to build, deploy, and scale real-world computer vision applications.
 We are also an AI software partner of Intel, the creator of OpenCV.
 Get a demo here.

 What is OpenCV?

-OpenCV is written in C and C++.
+The authors wrote OpenCV in C and C++.
 It runs under the most popular operating systems, such as GNU/Linux, OS X, Windows, Android, iOS, etc. It is available for free under the Apache 2 license.
-There is active development on interfaces for Python, Ruby, Matlab, and other languages making it easily accessible through commands like “pip install opencv” for Python users and “git opencv” for version control.

 opencv demo example of object detection